Striking Gold in Advertising: Standardization and Exploration of Ad Text Generation

 \paragraph{The requirements of ad text} The purpose of advertising is to influence consumers' (users) attitudes and behaviors towards a particular product or service.
 Therefore, the goal of ATG is to create text that encourages users' purchasing behaviors.
-In this study, we have identified the following two fundamental requirements of ad text: (1) The information provided by the ad text is consistent with the content of the source document; and (2) the information is carefully curated and filtered based on the users' potential needs, considering the specific details of the merchandise.
+Based on this, the following two requirements for ad text were defined: (1) The information provided by the ad text is consistent with the content of the source document; and (2) the information is carefully curated and filtered based on the users' potential needs, considering the specific details of the merchandise.
 Requirement 1 relates to \textit{hallucinations}, which is currently a highly prominent topic in the field of NLG~\cite{wiseman-etal-2017-challenges,parikh-etal-2020-totto,maynez-etal-2020-faithfulness}.
 This requirement can be considered crucial for practical implementation since the inclusion of \textit{non-factual hallucination} in ad texts can cause business damage to advertisers.
-Regarding Requirement 2, it is necessary to successfully convey the features and attractiveness of a product within a limited space and immediately capture the user's interests.
+Regarding requirement 2, it is necessary to successfully convey the features and attractiveness of a product within a limited space and immediately capture the user's interest.
 Therefore, ad text must selectively include information from inputs that can appeal to users.